kofifus/ValueImmutable/README.md

 - all public fields always return the same values
 - all public getters always return the same values
+- GetHashCode() always return the same value
 - Equals(o2) will return true iff:
-   - this and o2 are of the exactly same type
+   - this and o2 are of the exact same type (equal GetType() )
    - all public fields of this and o2 always return equal values
    - all public getters of this and o2 always return equal values
 - operator==(o1, o2) always returns object.Equals(o1, o2)
 - operator!=(o1, o2) always returns !object.Equals(o1, o2)
-- GetHashCode() always return the same value